Email me if you'd like me to come and give a talk and your school is in West Yorkshire. firstname.lastname@example.org

 The University of Leeds

-3D Microscopy!
+Favourite thing to do in my job 3D Microscopy!
 We have a special microscope that you can use to make 3D images of cells, and the pictures that you get from it are amazing.
 I love being able to zoom in and look at such tiny things in detail, you never know what you will find.
 We can also take videos of living cells so you can watch things as they happen live.

 Your body needs oxygen.
 Oxygen is taken to every part of your body by red blood cells in tubes called blood vessels.
 Most of the big blood vessels in your body will have formed before you were born, but smaller ones can grow when you’re an adult.
 I am interested in how these smaller vessels grow and whether I can control how they grow.